Knowledge base

 • You will not be able to send messages from this address, but only forward incoming emails to the existing address of your choice.

-7. Click on the button to continue after making your choice.
+7. Click the button to continue after making your choice.

 Has this FAQ been helpful?

-A mobile app (Infomaniak Mail, app for iOS / Android smartphone or tablet) is available here!
+A mobile app (Infomaniak Mail, application for iOS / Android smartphone or tablet) is available here!

 This interface offers many advantages: